Apply to be a member of the Intergenerational Community Arts Council (ICAC)

-Do you want to work towards greater equity and access to the arts in your community?
+Do you want to improve health and wellness in your community?

-Apply now to be a paid member of the Intergenerational Community Arts Council (ICAC)!
+Apply by January 15, 2022 to be a paid member of the Intergenerational Community Arts Council (ICAC)

-The ICAC is a multi-generational team of residents who develop values-driven arts programming by and for community members of the Ingersoll, Whitman, Farragut, and Atlantic Terminal NYCHA houses and surrounding Brooklyn neighborhoods.
-Together, we will create community arts events throughout the year, and work towards a public art project for Summer 2020.
+The ICAC is a multi-generational team of residents developing values-driven arts programming by, for and with community members of the Ingersoll, Whitman, Farragut and Atlantic Terminal NYCHA houses and surrounding Brooklyn neighborhoods.

 - The opportunity to influence the arts in your community

-- Training in storytelling, marketing, curation, and project management
+- Training in media-making, marketing, curation, and project management

-- Up to a $500 stipend for participating in monthly workshops, art field trips, and additional meetings to plan our community arts events (approx. $50 per meeting)
+- Up to $850 stipend for participating in monthly meetings ($50 per meeting)

-- Attendance at one Thursday night meeting per month, from 6-8:30PM (food will be provided), plus willingness to participate in other arts opportunities
+- Are able to attend one Thursday night meeting per month, from 6-8:30PM, plus participation in events

-- Priority given to residents and staff of Ingersoll, Farragut, Whitman Houses and Atlantic Terminal but open to the wider Fort Greene community
+Priority is given to residents and staff of Ingersoll, Farragut, Whitman Houses, and Atlantic Terminal NYCHA developments, but open to the wider Fort Greene/Downtown Brooklyn community.

 Check out the ICAC's 2018 project, We Are Brooklyn: A Community Block Party, produced in collaboration with Najee Omar, ICAC's first artist-in-residence: